-Breastfeeding your baby is a wonderful experience that has many benefits for both of you.
-However, experiencing some difficulties along the way is common and most issues you encounter, are problems with a simple solution.
+Breastfeeding your baby is a wonderful experience with many benefits for both of you.
+However, experiencing some difficulties along the way is common; most issues you encounter are problems with a simple solution.
 One of the less common challenges is a condition called dysphoric milk ejection reflex, also known as D-MER.

 What is D-MER?

 Dysphoria is an unpleasant or negative mood.
-Some lactating women find that they experience such emotions just before milk is released and this does not usually last for more than a few minutes each time.
-The point when milk is about to be released is commonly referred to as let-down.
-There are generally three levels of severity of this condition - mild, moderate and severe.
+Some lactating women experience such emotions just before milk is released, and this does not usually last for more than a few minutes each time.
+The point when milk is about to be released is a letdown.
+There are generally three levels of severity of this condition - mild, moderate, and severe.
 This is dependent on the length and intensity of the negative emotions.